need4swede/wiki-go/data/documents/settings/document.md

 **Profiles.** Avatar cards for switching users, plus **User Preferences**: your personal appearance, [Conductor](/playback/conductor), subtitle style, sounds, and backup settings.
 Admins also get an **Administration** entry here.

-**Neptune.** App behavior: Home, Playback, Plugins, Deep Learning, Images, Metadata.
+**Neptune.** The [Neptune Pro](/neptune-pro) status and upgrade row, followed by app behavior: Home, Playback, Plugins, Deep Learning, Images, Metadata.

 **Media Server.** Your backend connection: server info, **Change URL** for managing multiple addresses, and **Servers** for adding another server and switching between saved servers without signing in again.
 This section is labeled **Jellyfin** today and will reflect the connected backend as more are supported.